The Diploma Route to Becoming an Electrician

 Completing Level 2 and Level 3 gives you a strong technical foundation, but the diplomas alone do not make you a fully qualified electrician.
 To work independently and sign off your own work, you need to continue through the qualification pathway.

 Many learners complete the 18th Edition during or immediately after their diploma courses, then take the 2391 once they have some practical experience.
 The NVQ is completed while working, with assessor visits to verify your competence on real jobs.
+After the NVQ, you take the AM2 practical assessment and can then apply for your ECS Gold Card.

 If you know you want to complete both levels, a combined Level 2 and Level 3 package is often the most cost-effective and time-efficient option.
 Package courses run the two levels back to back, meaning you progress from Level 2 straight into Level 3 without a gap.